Monday, August 8, 2016

 Review

-I have never reviewed a David Lynch feature before, as I have not seen one except for DUNE.
-The film adaptation of DUNE has become a big part of my life after Star Wars.
-I'm sad to say it was a financial flop during its release, added to a dismal reception among readers and fanatics of Frank Herbert's acclaimed sci-fi book series.
-Unfortunately, halfway through the filming process, the director, David Lynch, lost control of the movie due to pressure to cut the film's length.
-His original vision of DUNE was severely compromised in post-production when numerous scenes got trimmed, deleted, re-shot and arranged in a way that seemed so disorganised.
-The changes also reduced the overall running time of the movie to just over two hours.
+I have never reviewed a David Lynch feature before, as I have not seen any other than DUNE.
+The film adaptation of DUNE has become a significant part of my life, after Star Wars.
+I'm sad to say it was a financial flop in release, adding to a dismal reception among readers and fanatics of Frank Herbert's acclaimed sci-fi book series.
+Unfortunately, halfway through filming, the director, David Lynch, lost control of the movie due to pressure to cut its length.
+His original vision of DUNE was severely compromised in post-production when numerous scenes received extensive editing, trimming, deleting, and reshooting, resulting in a seemingly disorganised arrangement.
+The changes also reduced the movie's overall running time to just over two hours.

-It was not until 1988 that more editing applied to the extended cut release, which aired on television.
-Previously filmed scenes used as stock footage and censorship have been added to this version, not by the decision of Lynch, and this did not please him as he requested for his name to be changed in the opening credits to "Alan Smithee" and "Judas Booth" instead.
-Since the 1988 re-release, it began a following through the online community and remained a cult favourite to all people who were into sci-fi, films by David Lynch or even the source material from Frank Herbert.
-After watching the film's theatrical cut, the plot seems inconsistent, with most scenes misplaced and what seems like a disastrous butchery.
-We can all forget the bad stuff in this stale version as the film has glorious elaborate sets, costume and makeup design and some VFX, which complement the movie and make the bad things about DUNE more bearable.
+It was not until 1988 that the extended cut version, which aired on television, was further edited.
+Previously filmed scenes used as stock footage and instances of censorship have been added to this version, contrary to Lynch's wishes.
+He was not pleased about this and requested that his name be changed in the opening credits to "Alan Smithee" and "Judas Booth" instead.
+Since the 1988 re-release, it has gained a following in the online community and remains a cult favourite among fans of sci-fi, David Lynch films, and even Frank Herbert's source material.
+After watching the film's theatrical cut, the plot feels inconsistent, with most scenes misplaced and what seems like a disastrous butchery.
+We can all forgive the flaws in this lacklustre version, as the film compensates with its glorious, elaborate sets, costume and makeup design, and some VFX, which complement the movie and make the bad things about DUNE more bearable.

 DUNE has its moments, but it leaves us wondering if a director's cut of Lynch's version would do this movie justice.
-In my opinion, DUNE doesn't deserve the bad feedback that it received at the box office and nearly cost the directional career of David Lynch, which DUNE should have finished under his supervision.
+In my opinion, DUNE doesn't deserve the negative feedback it received at the box office, which nearly cost David Lynch his directorial career, as its production should have concluded under his supervision.

 No comments: